imarevic/psy_python_course/README.md

 ## Lab Exercises

 The links to the lab exercises and solutions are in the following table.
-Each Lab Exercise corresponds to the contents of one chapter.
+Each lab exercise corresponds to the contents of one chapter.

 | Lab Exercise | Solution       |
 |:------------:|:--------------:|